French frigate Réunion (1786)

-La Réunion was a 36-gun French warship launched in 1786.
+Réunion was a 36-gun French warship launched in 1786.
 During the French Revolutionary War she was stationed at Cherbourg and was successfully employed harassing British merchant shipping in the English Channel until the British captured her off the Cotentin Peninsula during the action of 20 October 1793.
 Renamed HMS Reunion, she served for three years in the Royal Navy helping to counter the threat from the new Batavian Navy, before she was wrecked in the Thames Estuary in December 1796.

 Construction

-La Réunion was built at Toulon between February 1785 and January 1787.
+Réunion was built at Toulon between February 1785 and January 1787.
 She was one of a further five ships built to Joseph-Marie-Blaise Coulomb's 1777 design for the Magicienne-class frigates.
-La Réunion was launched on 23 February 1786.
+Réunion was launched on 23 February 1786.